Ashley Estes Kavanaugh: Career

 Kavanaugh served as an assistant to George W. Bush from 1996 through 1999, during his tenure as Governor of Texas and in the George W. Bush 2000 presidential campaign.
 When Bush became president in January 2001, Kavanaugh took the position of Personal Secretary to the President, serving in the position until 2004.

 Kavanaugh was Director of Special Projects at the George W. Bush Presidential Foundation from 2005 to 2009, and then Media Relations Coordinator at the George W. Bush Presidential Center from 2009 to 2010.

-Since 2016, Kavanaugh has served as town manager of the village of Chevy Chase Section Five, Maryland, taking over for acting town manager John Higgins.
+Starting in 2016, Kavanaugh served for a time as town manager of the village of Chevy Chase Section Five, Maryland, taking over for acting town manager John Higgins.